 The therapeutic relationship is important for a positive treatment experience.
 However, those less accustomed to video conferencing and technology may find it awkward to establish such a relationship virtually.

-Moreover, you are more likely to get distracted during online appointments than during in-person ones.
+Moreover, you are more likely to lose focus during online appointments than during in-person ones.
 When you are speaking to someone face-to-face, it is easier to devote your complete attention to them.
 By contrast, communicating with someone on the phone or over the computer often involves a lot more distractions, like email or text notifications popping up sporadically.
 If you tend to get distracted easily, or if it’s difficult for you to refocus after being distracted, you might benefit more from in-person psychiatry sessions.

-Your relationship with your psychiatrist is often the most important factor in getting quality care, so if you don’t have any reservations, prioritize finding a psychiatrist that fits your schedule and needs.
+Your relationship with your psychiatrist is often the most important factor in getting quality care.
+If you don’t have any reservations, prioritize finding a psychiatrist that fits your schedule and needs.
 If you think that you might benefit from online psychiatry, consider Prairie Health.
 Prairie connects you with a psychiatrist, provides ongoing support over text, and includes the option of genetic testing in the first month to help your provider decide your treatment.
 There are some people who may not be a fit for our platform, but for everyone else, you’ve come to the right place for your mental health.

 Sun Apr 25 2021